calvinmetcalf/shapefile-js/README.md

 ##API

-Has a function `shp` which accepts a string which is the path the she shapefile minus the extention and returns a promise which resolves into geojson.
+Has a function `shp` which accepts a string which is the path the she shapefile minus the extension and returns a promise which resolves into geojson.

 ```javascript
 	//for the shapefiles in the folder called 'files' with the name pandr.shp